svemyh/TTK4145-Real-Time-Programming/Exercise 1/questions.md

 What do you think is best - *shared variables* or *message passing*?
 > *Your answer here*
     Shared Variables: Involves threads communicating by sharing variables.
 It requires synchronization mechanisms to avoid race conditions.
     Message Passing: Involves communication between threads by passing messages.
-It can simplify synchronization but may introduce overhead.
+It can simplify synchronization but may introduce overhead